Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

    you should keep them in a directory separate from other images.

 The image format for saving is independent of the format for rendering.
-The format for saving a UV image is selected in the header of the File browser, and defaults to ``PNG`` (``.png``).
+The format for saving a UV image is selected in the header of the File Browser, and defaults to ``PNG`` (``.png``).

-If Packing is enabled in the File browser's header, or if you manually :menuselection:`Image --> Pack Image`, saving your images to a separate file is not necessary.
+If Packing is enabled in the File Browser's header, or if you manually :menuselection:`Image --> Pack Image`, saving your images to a separate file is not necessary.